NodeBB/nodebb-english/installing/cloud/openshift.rst

-Openshift Paas
+Openshift PaaS
 ===========

 The following are installation instructions for the `Openshift <http://openshift.com>` PaaS.

+Before we begin, you need to install rhc command-line at <https://developers.openshift.com/en/managing-client-tools.html>.

-**Step 1:** Create a new application :
+**Step 1:** Create a new application.
+This will create a git repository as well, keep this in mind.

 .. code:: bash

 	rhc app create nodebb nodejs-0.10

-**Step 2:** Add cartridge Redis
+**Step 2:** Add cartridge Redis.

 .. code:: bash

 	rhc add-cartridge http://cartreflect-claytondev.rhcloud.com/reflect?github=smarterclayton/openshift-redis-cart -a nodebb

-**Step 3:** SSH to the application
+**Step 3:** Access SSH using this command.
+This will go in your app you just created.

 .. code:: bash

 	rhc app ssh -a nodebb

-**Step 4:** Find out your instance’s ip address NodeJS and Redis so NodeBB can bind to it correctly.
-This is one of Openshift’s demands and seems to be the only way it will work.
-You can’t use $IP in your config.json either (which means you can’t enter $IP in the node app –setup).
-First line : NodeJS and second line : Redis
-The ouput of the echo $REDIS_CLI like this : -h ip_redis -p port_redis -a password
+**Step 4:** Due to one of Openshift's demands, we have to know IP of your app, IP of redis database, PORT of redis database, and PASSWORD of redis database.
+Save them somewhere.

 .. code:: bash